Haverford Trust Co Sells 28,336 Shares of Comcast Co. (NASDAQ:CMCSA)

-Haverford Trust Co reduced its stake in shares of Comcast Co.
-(NASDAQ:CMCSA – Free Report) by 16.1% during the 2nd quarter, Holdings Channel.com reports.
+Haverford Trust Co trimmed its position in shares of Comcast Co.
+(NASDAQ:CMCSA – Free Report) by 16.1% in the 2nd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
 The firm owned 147,819 shares of the cable giant’s stock after selling 28,336 shares during the quarter.
-Haverford Trust Co’s holdings in Comcast were worth $6,142,000 at the end of the most recent reporting period.
+Haverford Trust Co’s holdings in Comcast were worth $6,142,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
-Caldwell Sutter Capital Inc. boosted its position in shares of Comcast by 852.1% in the 2nd quarter.
-Caldwell Sutter Capital Inc. now owns 695 shares of the cable giant’s stock worth $29,000 after purchasing an additional 622 shares during the last quarter.
-Quilter Plc bought a new position in Comcast during the first quarter worth about $695,100,000.
-Kalos Management Inc. bought a new stake in shares of Comcast in the 1st quarter valued at about $28,000.
-NewSquare Capital LLC boosted its stake in Comcast by 134.3% during the 1st quarter.
-NewSquare Capital LLC now owns 752 shares of the cable giant’s stock worth $29,000 after acquiring an additional 431 shares during the last quarter.
-Finally, GW&K Investment Management LLC bought a new stake in Comcast in the first quarter valued at approximately $29,000.
-Institutional investors and hedge funds own 82.85% of the company’s stock.
+A number of other hedge funds have also bought and sold shares of the company.
+Ironwood Wealth Management LLC. lifted its position in shares of Comcast by 2.4% during the first quarter.
+Ironwood Wealth Management LLC. now owns 15,458 shares of the cable giant’s stock worth $724,000 after purchasing an additional 363 shares during the last quarter.
+United Bank increased its stake in Comcast by 17.4% in the 1st quarter.
+United Bank now owns 37,271 shares of the cable giant’s stock worth $1,745,000 after buying an additional 5,532 shares during the period.
+Mirae Asset Global Investments Co.
+Ltd. lifted its holdings in Comcast by 29.6% during the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 4,063,697 shares of the cable giant’s stock valued at $190,261,000 after buying an additional 928,627 shares in the last quarter.
+Covestor Ltd boosted its position in Comcast by 104.4% in the 1st quarter.
+Covestor Ltd now owns 3,472 shares of the cable giant’s stock valued at $163,000 after buying an additional 1,773 shares during the period.
+Finally, First Western Trust Bank bought a new position in Comcast in the 1st quarter worth about $482,000.
+Institutional investors own 82.85% of the company’s stock.

 Analyst Upgrades and Downgrades